MLTSHP/mltshp/README.md

 ## Run the tests

+The first time you run the tests or start the server, use this command:

+    bin/start_fakes3

 Each time you want to run unit tests, use this command:

     bin/test

 ## Load it up in the browser

+The first time you run the tests or start the server, use this command:

+    bin/start_fakes3

 Each time you want to restart the server, use this command: